Black Friday bushfires: Conditions

-Eastern Australia is one of the most fire-prone regions of the world, with predominant eucalypt forests that have evolved to thrive on the phenomenon of bushfire.
+Eastern Australia is one of the most fire-prone regions of the world, with predominant eucalyptus forests that have evolved to thrive on the phenomenon of bushfire.
 However, the 1938-9 bushfire season was exacerbated by a period of extreme heat, following several years of drought.
 Extreme heatwaves were accompanied by strong northerly winds, after a very dry six months.
 In the days preceding the fires, the Victorian state capital, Melbourne, experienced some of its hottest temperatures on record at the time: 43.8 °C on 8 January and 44.7 °C on 10 January.
 On 13 January, the day of the fires, temperatures reached 45.6 °C, which stood as the hottest day officially recorded in Melbourne for the next 70 years.
 (Unofficial records show temperatures of around 47 °C were reported on the Black Thursday fires of 6 February 1851).

-The subsequent Victorian Royal Commission investigation of the fires recorded that Victoria had not seen such dry conditions for more than two decades, and its rich plains lay "bare and baking; and the forest, from the foothills to the alpine heights, were tinder".
-The people who made their lives in the bush were worried by the dry conditions, but "had not lived long enough" to imagine what was to come: " the most disastrous forest calamity the State of Victoria has known."
+The subsequent Victorian Royal Commission investigation of the fires recorded that Victoria had not seen such dry conditions for more than two decades, and its plains lay "bare and baking; and the forest, from the foothills to the alpine heights, were tinder".
 Fires had been burning separately across Victoria through December, but reached a new intensity and "joined forces in a terrible confluence of flame...".on Friday, 13 January.

 Effects in Victoria

-The most damage was felt in the mountain and alpine areas in the northeast and around the southwest coast.
+The damage was most severe in the mountain and alpine areas in the northeast and around the southwest coast.
 The Acheron, Tanjil and Thomson Valleys and the Grampians, were also hit.
-Five townships – Hill End, Narbethong, Nayook West, Noojee (apart from the Hotel), Woods Point – were completely destroyed and not all were rebuilt afterwards.
-The towns of Omeo, Pomonal, Warrandyte (though this is now a suburb of Melbourne, it was not in 1939) and Yarra Glen were also badly damaged.
+Five townships – Hill End, Narbethong, Nayook West, Noojee (apart from the hotel), Woods Point – were completely destroyed and not all were rebuilt afterwards.
+The towns of Omeo, Pomonal, Warrandyte (Now a stub of Melbourne) and Yarra Glen were also badly damaged.